BBBase-EHeresy/PPPub/docs/scenarios/armies_of_the_hobbit.md

 *Bilbo suddenly finds himself in the clutches of the Three Trolls, who have now set about deciding how best to cook and eat him, and any other burrahobbits that may be lurking nearby.*

-*Yet as the Trolls are about to seal Bilbo's fate, Kíli bursts through the foliage, catching them off-guard and commanding them to release their prisoner.
-Following Kíli, the rest of the company throw themselves into a swirling melee in order to rescue Bilbo from a miserable death.*
+*Yet as the Trolls are about to seal Bilbo's fate, KÃ­li bursts through the foliage, catching them off-guard and commanding them to release their prisoner.
+Following KÃ­li, the rest of the company throw themselves into a swirling melee in order to rescue Bilbo from a miserable death.*

 *Can the Dwarves survive long enough to see the sun rise and the Trolls turned to stone, or will the company of Thorin Oakenshield become